 Say profile A is configured with Active Directory OU = Library and profile B is configured with Package = Video apps.
 A machine in the Library OU and with the Video apps package, will be associated with profile A and not with profile B.

-If you're a new customer you can skip this section.
+If you're a new customer, you can skip this section.

 If you’re an existing Device Licensing customer, Adobe provides you a complimentary upgrade to Shared Device Licensing.
 The older Device Licensing program does not provide access to the latest version of Creative Cloud apps.
 For access to the latest version of Creative Cloud apps, you can migrate your older device licenses to the new shared device licenses.
-Post migration, your older apps will continue to work for a period of 30 days, within which you can set up and deploy the latest apps using shared device licenses.
+Post migration, your older apps will continue to work for 30 days, within which you can set up and deploy the latest apps using shared device licenses.
 For more information, see Migrate from Device Licensing to Shared Device Licensing

-If you’re using the legacy Serial Number Licensing to manage your lab computers.
-You can continue to use the older apps until the serial numbers become invalid.
+If you’re using the legacy Serial Number Licensing to manage your lab computers, you can continue to use the older apps until the serial numbers become invalid.
 If you deploy a shared device license package alongside a serial number package, both will continue to work.
 You can continue to use the older apps until the serial number licenses expire, or you can uninstall the serial number licensed apps and deploy a new shared device license package.

 The above migrations are one way.
 So, once you complete the migration process from device or serial licenses to shared device licenses, you cannot then go back to either device or serial licenses.